SpinBath/APYSHELF-WEB/README.md

 # General info

-The application is a minimalistic web app built with Django REST framework and React, created for managing book loans in a library.
+Library web application developed with Django REST Framework and React

+This application allows registered users to request book loans through a web browser, where they can easily browse the library’s available catalog.

+From the admin panel, administrators have access to advanced tools to manage both the books in the database and the loans made by users.

 <details>
    <summary><h2>Screenshots</h2></summary>